 - 1. Students are required to be in school every day, on time. - 2.
 Students are required to arrive at school appropriately dressed, sober, and ready to work. - 3.
 Students are required to respect themselves, others, and property. - 4.
 Students are required to respect the authority of all staff members and adhere to all school rules and regulations. - 5.
 Students are required to earn extra credits (minimum of 3.0) each quarter.
 Additional credits can be earned through the following: - a.
 Volunteering in the community (community service) - b.
 Completing extra credit assignments - c.
-Attending after school programs - d.
-Attending before and after school courses - e.
-Completing work experience - f.
+Attending enrichment programs - d.
+Completing work experience - e.
 Enrolling in and attending College of Marin classes.

-PARENT RESPONSIBILITIES
+PARENT/GUARDIAN RESPONSIBILITIES

-- 1. Parents are expected to assist and encourage their student in attending school every day, on time. - 2.
-Parents are required to notify the school the day their student is absent for any legitimate reason (illness, family business, funerals, religious holiday).
+- 1. Parents/guardians are expected to assist and encourage their student in attending school every day, on time. - Parents/guardians are required to notify the school the day their student is absent for any legitimate reason (illness, funerals, religious holiday).
 Failure to notify the school within forty-eight hours will result in an unexcused absence for your student.
 You may call Marin Oaks at 415.892.8733 between the hours of 7:30 a.m. and 3:30 p.m. to speak with the office manager or office technician. - 3.
-Parents are required to turn in a note from the doctor, court, or dentist on the first day their student returns back to school. - 4.
-Parents are expected to not excuse their child if the student fails to attend school for any illegitimate reason (cuts school). - 5.
-Parents are expected to encourage and praise their student when the student shows significant progress and performs well at school. - 6.
-Parents are encouraged to communicate with the school and give input to the staff as to how we can better serve their child. - 7.
-Parents are encouraged to be a member of our School Site Council and provide input into school planning and direction. - 8.
-Parents are encouraged to volunteer their time at Marin Oaks High School when possible.
+Parents/guardians are required to turn in a note from the doctor, court, or dentist on the first day their student returns to school. - 4.
+Parents/guardians are expected to not excuse their child if the student fails to attend school for any illegitimate reason (cuts school). - 5.
+Parents/guardians are expected to encourage and praise their student when the student shows significant progress and performs well at school. - 6.
+Parents/guardians are encouraged to communicate with the school and give input to the staff as to how we can better serve their student. - 7.
+Parents/guardians are encouraged to be a member of our School Site Council and provide input into school planning and direction. - 8.
+Parents/guardians are encouraged to volunteer their time at Marin Oaks High School when possible.